History, tourist information, and nearby accommodation

 The cave system is 200 feet long, 130 feet wide and stretches 50 feet high at the gaping main entrance.
 Smoo is a word of Norse origin, meaning cleft, or hole.
 The sea not only delved deep into the limestone cliffs, but carved out the largest entrance of any sea cave in Britain - more than 15 meters high.

-One of the most famous accounts of a visit to Smoo Caves was published by Sir Walter Scot, who came here in 1814.
+One of the most famous accounts of a visit to Smoo Caves was published by Sir Walter Scott, who came here in 1814.
 Scott's diary noted that 'A water kelpie or an evil spirit of aquatic propensities could not have chosen a fitter abode'.

 While the sea carved at one end, following the line of a weak fault in the underlying rock, Alt Smoo was opening up the rear of the cave.